 Some minor upkeep and maintenance is important to keep your battery running efficiently and safely.
 The maintenance should be performed by an accredited installer.

 In addition, it is a good idea to carry out visual checks at least once a month, to keep your system in top condition.
 If you notice something is not right, call your accredited installer or battery supplier.

-It is important to keep an eye on how your energy storage system is operating.
-This ensures you are getting the best levels of performance from your system and allows the manufacturer (or other monitoring service) to notify you in the case of a malfunction.
-Some systems will emit a fault alarm, or will trip and cut the power to protect against overload.
+It's important to keep an eye on how your energy storage system is operating.
+This ensures you're getting the best levels of performance from your system and allows the manufacturer (or other monitoring service) to notify you in the case of a malfunction.
+Some systems will emit a fault alarm or will trip and cut the power to protect against overload.

 Different manufacturers have different ways to manage monitoring:

 - Most BESS require WiFi or a cable connection to the internet so that the system performance can be remotely monitored.
 A hard-wired system may be more reliable than WiFi.

 - Some systems have a display on the energy storage system itself, with indicators like operating mode and battery state of charge.

 - Some systems support a remote display option that can be installed inside your house, known as an in-home-display (IHD).
 These systems are often combined with other information about your home energy use – such as air-conditioning usage, solar generation and tariff information.